Definitions, Policies, & Laws

 Hazing in the second degree is a violation.

-In addition to the consequences of violating University policies and state law prohibiting hazing, both individuals and chapters can be sued in civil court for mental or physical harm that results from hazing.
-Individual group members (and their parents), group leaders, advisors, the organization, and national affiliates may be sued.
+In addition to the consequences of violating University policies and state law prohibiting hazing: both individuals and chapters can be sued in civil court for mental or physical harm that results from hazing.
+Individual group members and their parents, group leaders/advisors, as well as their organization, and national affiliates may be sued.
 Hazing on college campuses has resulted in numerous successful lawsuits.
 See the Denver Post article by Dave Curtain.